-- 1. h. performing such other functions reasonably necessary for the performance of their duties in accordance with this Constitution, or as may be prescribed by an Act of the National Assembly or required by the President. - 2.
-Subject to subsection (3), the Cabinet shall, in relation to legislative proposals, make such proposals available in a timely manner to permit sufficient time for canvassing expert and public opinion. - 3.
+- c. directing, coordinating and supervising the activities of Government Ministries and Departments; - d. initiating Bills for submission to the National Assembly and to explain those Bills: - e. considering and approving subsidiary legislation for which the Executive has delegated responsibility; - f. preparing, explaining and formulating for the National Assembly the budget of the State and its economic programmes; - g. advising the President in determining what international agreements are to be signed, ratified or acceded to and advising the National Assembly accordingly; and - h. performing such other functions reasonably necessary for the performance of their duties in accordance with this Constitution, or as may be prescribed by an Act of the National Assembly or required by the President. - Subject to subsection (3), the Cabinet shall, in relation to legislative proposals, make such proposals available in a timely manner to permit sufficient time for canvassing expert and public opinion. - 3.
 Where the exigencies of a legislative proposal do not permit for timely canvassing of expert and public opinion, the Cabinet may proceed with the legislative proposal without such opinion. - 4.
 All Cabinet decisions shall be communicated in writing.

-123. Secretary to Cabinet
+125. Secretary to Cabinet

-- 1. There is established the Office of Secretary to Cabinet, which shall be an office in the public service. - 2.
-The President shall nominate and appoint the Secretary to Cabinet, subject to confirmation by the National Assembly. - 3.
+- 1. There is established the Office of Secretary to Cabinet, which shall be an office in the public service. - The President shall nominate and appoint the Secretary to Cabinet, subject to confirmation by the National Assembly. - 3.
 The Secretary to Cabinet shall have responsibility for - a. the administration of the Cabinet Office; - b. recording and arranging the business, and keeping the minutes, of the Cabinet, subject to any direction given by the Cabinet; - c. conveying the decisions of the Cabinet to the relevant persons and authorities and, where necessary, to follow up to establish whether the decisions have been acted upon and report back to the Cabinet; and - d. performing such other functions as may be assigned or directed by the President or the Cabinet.